kubernetes/community/contributors/design-proposals/grow-volume-size.md

 In addition to that PVC's status will have a `Conditions []PvcCondition` - which will be used to communicate the status of PVC to the user.

+The API change will be protected by Alpha feature gate and api-server will not allow PVCs with `Status.Conditions` field if feature is not enabled. `omitempty` in serialization format will prevent presence of field if not set.

 So the `PersistentVolumeClaimStatus` will become:

 ```go